j0d5/vim-tweetjay/README.md

 # [![tweetjay][avatar]](https://github.com/tweetjay) scheme for vim

-> This is a Vim colorscheme
+> This is a dark Vim colorscheme

+It uses patterns from [onehalf](https://github.com/sonph/onehalf/tree/master/vim), which has nice ideas to set the color easily.

 ## Screenshot